 If your broker requires 2% margin, you have a leverage of 50:1.

 Here are the other popular leverage “flavors” most brokers offer:

 |Margin Requirement||Maximum Leverage|

-Aside from “margin required”, you will probably see other “margin” terms in your trading platform.
+Aside from “margin requirement“, you will probably see other “margin” terms in your trading platform.

 There is much confusion about what these different “margins” mean so we will try our best to define each term:

-Margin required: This is an easy one because we just talked about it.
+Margin requirement: This is an easy one because we just talked about it.
 It is the amount of money your broker requires from you to open a position.
 It is expressed in percentages.

-Account margin: This is just another phrase for your trading bankroll.
+Account balance: This is just another phrase for your trading bankroll.
 It’s the total amount of money you have in your trading account.

 Used margin: The amount of money that your broker has “locked up” to keep your current positions open.

 While this money is still yours, you can’t touch it until your broker gives it back to you either when you close your current positions or when you receive a margin call.